 Not much remains in New Smyrna to remind us of Dr. Turnbull and his Minorcan pioneers.
-There is what looks like the remains of an old fort downtown across from the city marina.
+There is what looks like the remains of an old fort or storehouse downtown across from the city marina.

 Nobody seems to know for sure what these ruins are all about.
 The most repeated theory seems to be that the settlers were building some kind of house or commercial building but stopped work when they bailed out to St. Augustine.